cronologic-de/ug_ndigo6g/README.md

 User guide for the cronologic **Ndigo6G-12** digitizer.

-This is a Sphinx project that creates the user guide for the [Ndigo6G-12](https://www.cronologic.de/product/ndigo6g-12), gigasample PCIe digitizer boards by
+This is a Sphinx project that creates the User Guide for the [Ndigo6G-12](https://www.cronologic.de/product/ndigo6g-12), gigasample PCIe digitizer boards by
 [cronologic GmbH & Co.
 KG](https://www.cronologic.de).

+Find the documentation online at [docs.cronologic.de/ndigo6g](https://docs.cronologic.de/ndigo6g).

 LuaLaTeX or XeLaTeX, Python, and doxygen are necessary for compilation.